 The ice maker and container are located in the top of the freezer compartment.
 After the refrigerator is installed properly and has cooled for several hours, the ice maker can begin making ice within 24 hours.
 Air in new plumbing lines may cause the ice maker to cycle two or three times before making a full tray of ice.
-To begin ice production, lower the wire signal arm to the "down" or ON position.
+Ice production is controlled by the ice maker's On/Off power switch.
+Press the switch to the "O" position to turn it Off and press it to the "I" position to turn it On.
 With no usage it will take approximately 2 days to fill the ice container.
-The ice maker turns off automatically when the ice container becomes full.
-To stop the ice maker, lift the wire signal arm until it clicks, and locks in the "up" or OFF position.
+The ice maker also has a built-in wire signal arm, which automatically stops ice production when the ice bin is full.
+This signal arm should not be used to manually stop the ice maker.

+The ice maker produces 4 to 6 pounds of ice every 24 hours depending on usage conditions.
+Ice is produced at a rate of 8 cubes every 75 to 90 minutes.
 Because of new plumbing connections, the first production of ice cubes may be discolored or have an odd flavor.
 These should be discarded until the cubes made are free of discoloration and taste.